peterhinch/micropython-mqtt/mqtt_as/README.md

 # 5. Low power demo

 This is a somewhat experimental demo and is specific to the Pyboard D.
+**NOTE** In my latest testing this ran but power consumption was 16mA.
+The behavior of Pyboard D firmware seems inconsistent between releases.

 The `micropower.py` script runs MQTT publications and a subscription.
 It reduces current consumption to about 6mA.
 It requires the following from the